Endendigu: Production

 Choreographer Imran Sardhariya made his debut with the film as a director.
 After the film was announced in 2013, Srinagar Kitty and Ramya were signed to play the lead roles.
 However, after the latter got busy with her political career, the pair was dropped, and Ajay Rao and Radhika Pandit were cast.
 Rao and Pandit were collaborating for the third time after Krishnan Love Story (2010) and Breaking News (2012).
-Filming began in November 2013 in Sweden, where song sequences were shot.
+Filming began in November 2013 in Sweden, where the song sequences were shot.

 Soundtrack

 V. Harikrishna composed the film's background score and music for its soundtrack.
 The soundtrack album was released on 27 March 2015.
 It consists of five tracks.

 Reception

 Upon release, the album was received well by critics.
 Indiaglitz in its review called the tracks "top class in melody and lyrical strength."
 Cienloka.com, reviewed the album and wrote, "ENDENDIGU definitely has class written all over.
 Audience will surely appreciate the efforts of HK [V. Harikrishna] for churning out chartbusters with ease.
 Album guarantees Melody coupled with wholesome entertainment in its lavish package."